 You may next want to read:

-How to interpret the Bible: key principles (Next post of this series)
+Why we should interpret the Bible in light of science (Next post of this series)

 Another post, from the table of contents